xyz745/FairGenerate/Readme.md

 ********************************************************************************************************

-**The Original Run Files are available at below link:**
+**The Original Run Files are available at the below link:**
 **Original Run Files** - https://drive.google.com/drive/folders/1JMYm2y7XUWg0idTSKs0muW5Hdb_K5SGW?usp=drive_link

 * The original final contains the whole architecture of the proposed method.
 * The actual final version that produced the results.
+* Re-running them can lead to different results.
+*

 Baselines
 -----------------------------------------------------